Where to Put Your Emergency Fund: Best Options for Freelancers

 Here’s what you can probably cut back on or drop:

-Cable TV subscriptions, expensive gym memberships (workout other ways for a while), streaming services.
+Cable TV subscriptions, expensive gym memberships (work out other ways for a while), streaming services.

 Eating out, takeaways, and expensive snacks.